mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-9-game-2.html.markdown

 something a-gonna get fired on.
-However, a bunch of units can be stacked in Opustchenia, and most of the rest can be tucked away behind hills, forests, etc. Upshot, 3 trucks remain exposed, which is 3 too many, but there are only 3 German guns which can reach them.
+However, a bunch of units can be stacked in Opustchenia, and most of the rest can be tucked away behind hills, forests, etc. Upshot, 3 trucks remain exposed, which is 3 too many, but there are only 3 German guns which can reach them, and two of those are weak, 75mm howitzers.

 The Germans seem to be in a fairly good position.
+Only one ATG taken out though, the other attacks resulted in dispersals from the 75mm firing on trucks.
+Dispersal won't be enough, but it's a start.

+Score: Germans 5, Russians 0.

 ## Turn 3

+Russians have no fire targets yet, nothing is technically spotted.
+Time to move then.
+The main goal is to get everything set up to make a rush on Bednost, and take out the long range guns.
+At that point, I should be able to move units with impunity across the map.
+Not willing to risk the SU-152s yet, so they continue to position.

+Germans are about to lose some units, almost surely, hopefully they can take another 2 or 3 Russian units with them.
+And it turns out the Russians left a stack of trucks where the 120mm mortar could take them out.
+Great for the Germans, honest blunder on my part playing the Russians.
+Germans otherwise didn't fire so well this turn, only managing to disperse an SMG company.
+Close assaults failed.
+Luckily, I get another chance at a close assault because the Russians forgot to move the armor into position to take advantage of the spotting.

+Score: Germans 9, Russians 0.

 ## Turn 4

+Russians picked off guns on Hill 129, which will slow down casualties.

 ## Turn 5